mark-me/home-server-jn/README.md

 # Home Server

 Welcome to your DIY home server hub!
-This repository offers a set of Docker Compose configurations for easily deploying and managing a variety of open-source services like Immich, Jellyfin, Navidrome, FileBrowser, FreshRSS, and more.
-Whether you’re setting up media streaming, file management, or infrastructure services like Tailscale, this setup helps you quickly spin up *your* server on your *own* hardware.
+This repository provides a set of Docker Compose configurations designed to help you deploy and manage a variety of open-source services on an Ubuntu 24.04 Server.
+From media streaming with Jellyfin and Navidrome to file management with FileBrowser, this setup has you covered.
+Do you want a home-assistant compose?

 Key Features: